-The study of history provides students with many essential skills for employment beyond graduation: oral and written communication skills, strong reading comprehension, the ability to analyze large quantities of information and ascertain its strengths and weaknesses, research skills, and the ability to examine issues, policies and events from a wide variety of perspectives and to find the connections amid the evidence.
-History provides students with a wide variety of career options both within the historical field as well as within governmental, non-governmental, publishing and business employment.
+The study of history provides students with many essential skills for employment beyond graduation.
+These include oral and written communication skills, strong reading comprehension, the ability to analyze large quantities of information and ascertain its strengths and weaknesses, research skills, and the ability to examine issues, policies and events from a wide variety of perspectives and to find the connections amid the evidence.
+As a core liberal arts discipline, History provides students with a wide variety of career options both within the historical field as well as within governmental, non-governmental, publishing and business employment.

 Here's a sampling of paths that our past majors have chosen: